fiveruns/dash-javascript/index.markdown

   Access data from your apps in Dash from JavaScript.
 </div>

+**Important!** I applaud you're enthusiasm, but you're early.
+This is a work in progress and may change a lot in the next couple days.

 ## Dependencies

 jQuery &gt;= 1.3.1 (may work with jQuery 1.2.6)